Eagles and dragons in the Neoclassical entrance to Villa Borghese from Porta del Popolo

 He decided therefore to lengthen the eastern wing to give the church the traditional Latin cross shape.
 In doing so he destroyed the fašade of the old Basilica and built a new one.

-Pope Paul V's tomb is in S. Maria Maggiore in Cappella Paolina but also the doors of the sacristy and a well in the courtyard pay homage to the heraldic symbols of the pope.
+Pope Paul V's tomb is in S. Maria Maggiore in Cappella Paolina, but also the doors of the sacristy and a well in the courtyard pay homage to the heraldic symbols of the pope.

-Piers at the fountain of Acqua Paola
+Piers of Acqua Paola

 Many churches were built by Cardinal Scipione Borghese and in general one can say that under the Borghese Rome became the artistic center of Italy.

-One of the favourite architects of Cardinal Scipione was Giovan Battista Soria who designed for the cardinal the fašades of three churches: his masterpiece is S. Gregorio al Celio.
+One of the favourite architects of Cardinal Scipione was Giovan Battista Soria who designed for the Cardinal the fašades of three churches: his masterpiece is S. Gregorio al Celio.
 The Celio hill was almost abandoned in the XVIIth century, although it had been flourishing in Roman times.
 The symbols of the Borghese were very apt to be artistically interpreted to decorate the fašade of a church.

 South of Rome lies an area of vulcanic hills, the Colli Albani.